-- At Outreach Health Services, our goal is to help you through the donor selection process as easily as possible, ensuring you also have the information necessary to make an informed choice for your selection.
+- At Outreach Health Group, our goal is to help you through the donor selection process as easily as possible, ensuring you also have the information necessary to make an informed choice for your selection.
 Considerations for the best donor sperm for your family include the donor’s: blood type, colouring, height, and comprehensive family medical history.
 We also ensure CMV status and high-quality screening of our donor specimens.
 We are available to review the sperm donor profiles with you, and assist you with any questions you may have prior to ordering.
 We also offer on-site and web consultations.
 Click here to go directly to Donor Listings.

 - Blood type is not as important if you plan on telling your children about the use of a donor.
 If you are not certain, or have decided you will not disclose this information, we would encourage you to match blood type with that of your male partner.
 This should be discussed with your physician.
 Blood type of the donor is medically important to women who are Rh negative (Rh).
 These women may develop antibodies to a fetus that is Rh positive.
 There is a 50 to 100 percent chance of having an Rh-positive fetus if the semen donor is Rh positive.
 The importance of this possibility should be discussed with your physician.
 To choose a blood type that would match husband’s blood type:

 If the couple’s blood types are: The donor’s blood type may be: A and A A or O A and B Any type A and O A or O B and B B or O B and O B or O O and O Must be O If wife is AB and her partner is: The donor may be: A Any type B Any type O Must be O AB Any type If partner is AB and the wife is: The donor may be: A AB but not O * B AB but not O * O AB but not O * AB any type